Akureyri (Iceland) | Hella (Iceland) | Husafell (Iceland) | Reykjavik (Iceland)

 Take a stroll around one of the northern most botanical gardens in the world, and see a variety of both Icelandic and foreign flora.

 Drive along the coast to Husavik, the whale watching capital of Iceland.
 Visit the University of Iceland research center for an exclusive meeting with a marine biologist.
-Learn about their research into cetacean populations and sustainable fishing then, take to the sea on a whale watching boat.
+Learn about their research into cetacean populations and sustainable fishing then take to the sea on a whale watching boat.
 Scan the dark, cold waters of Skjalfandi Bay for the blow of humpback, minke, and blue whales, hoping to catch a glimpse of these giants breaching against a backdrop of snow-capped mountains.
 Return to Akureyri for some free time to explore or relax before dinner in the evening.

 Settle in and scan the scenery from the convenience of a private vehicle.